 Kristopher Edelen | August to October 2018

-Kristopher Edelen, also known as Chef KPE, is reinventing the modern America dining experience, developing traditional and non-traditional delicacies that are multi-sensory, using sustainable ingredients.
+Kristopher Edelen, also known as Chef KPE, is reinventing the modern American dining experience, developing traditional and non-traditional delicacies that are multi-sensory, using sustainable ingredients.
 He takes advantage of technical innovations and scientific disciplines while using sustainable ingredients to create his own culinary narrative.
 His goal is to help our world rebuild itself by using methods from our prehistoric diets, including foraging, fresh produce, farming, fishing, hunting and entomophagy (the study of eating insects).
 Edelen promotes local and seasonal produce as a basis for new dishes and finds inspiration by looking at the past, present, and future.

 Marcella Ogrodnik | June, July 2018